How Camera Aperture affects Bokeh in CGI

 Rendered Test Scene with no Depth of Field

 As you can see above there are no blurred out areas.
 This is the scene straight out of the box.
+I'm using our UV-Checkerboard to clearly see how the depth of field affects the shot.

-I would like you to pay attention to the coloured crosses, as well as the cross-sections between the checkerboard squares.
+Let's pay attention to the colored crosses, as well as the cross-sections between the checkerboard squares.
+That is where the bokeh artifacts will become most obvious.

 Default Depth of Field turned on: Circle aperture

+After turning on the Depth of Field in the Corona camera settings we start seeing a focal point and a plane of focus.
 As we are focused on the foreground, the background fades into a blur.
 Notice how the depth of field "grows" each pocket of light until it blends with the next.

 Crop of Default Depth of Field: Circle aperture

-As you can see, each out of focus area overlaps its neighbour in the shape of the aperture.
+As you can see, each out of focus area overlaps its neighbor in the shape of the aperture.
+Do you notice the circular magnification of light?
+It's honestly so cool to see! :)

 The following graph explains the effect with a single focus-cross:

+Light travels into the lens and hits "all over the place".
 Most of the light is nicely focused onto the image sensor through a variety of lens-elements inside your camera lens.

 Each lens is made up of different lens-elements.
 Thus delivering different results at different planes of focus, as well as having different levels of light-distribution.